4 Example Money Stories To Help You Understand Your Own

 What happened is in the past, but the meaning you give to it can change when we look at the story from new perspectives.

-Just like Kathy who I met recently who remembered her mother being critical of her wanting some new shoes as a little girl.
+Just like Kathy, who I met recently, who remembered her mother being critical of her wanting some new shoes as a little girl.
 It left her with a lot of pain.
 When we went back to that memory and acknowledged that she was a little girl full of wonder and curiosity and that there is no way she could have understood the family budget and stresses at that time Kathy felt relief to realize she was not a bad little girl for wanting new shoes.
-This freed up a lot of weight in her current financial reality.
+This freed up a lot of weight in her current financial reality and her with more energy to pursue her personal goals

-Continue to explore the story of money in your love and money life in my transformational course The Couples Guide to Financial Intimacy.
+The good news is the story of money in your love and money life can be rewritten by putting in the hard work with my transformational program The Couples Guide to Financial Intimacy.
+Be sure to use BLOG30 to claim 30% off at checkout.

-Would you like more 1 on 1 support?
+Would you like more 1 on 1 professional help?
 Then perhaps Therapy Informed Financial Planning is for the two of you.
 I invite you to schedule your free 30-minute discovery call today.

 Wishing You Healthy Love and Money,